COVID-19 Vaccination Programme questions and answers

 5. What vaccines are available?

-Vaccines approved for use in the UK:
+Vaccines available for use in Northern Ireland are:

 Other vaccines are also being developed; they will only become available once they have been thoroughly tested to make sure they are safe and effective.See here for more information on the NI COVID-19 Vaccination Programme